 You’ll need to download lecture capture software to your Mac or PC, if you don’t have it installed already.
 And if you plan to use a tablet or smartphone to record digital course material, be sure to download the mobile app, providing your lecture capture software has one.

-Your recording environment will determine any extra equipment or devices you may need to maximize the audio and video in your recording.
+Your recording environment will determine any extra equipment or devices you may need to maximize the audio and video in your lecture recording.
 Choose a quiet, well-lit room or office, and position your webcam so that it records your head and shoulders and sits about eye-level.

 In a quiet, well-lit environment, you should get good enough audio and video from the native microphone and camera in your laptop.
-Some things to watch out for when recording lecture content outside the classroom:
+Some things to watch out for when recording lecture videos outside the classroom:

 In the event that lighting and background noises are a concern, there are affordable, simple solutions that will improve the quality of your lecture recording.